Geospatial analysis of toponyms in geotagged social media posts: Discussion and Conclusions

 In this article, we investigated the geographic patterns of toponym occurrence in social media using a dataset of geotagged Twitter posts.
 We found that the heterogeneous geographic distribution of geotagged posts is highly correlated with the population, especially with the employed population.
 This implies that the geotagged posts are, on the whole, representative of the language use in the population.
 The occurrence of each toponym in these geotagged posts is also characterized by geographic heterogeneity.
 Moreover, we found that the relationship between the total number of posts and the number of posts containing toponyms shows a distinctive scaling pattern.
 Comparison with patterns for common nouns and foreign toponyms suggests that this scaling pattern originates from the spatial specificity of toponym occurrence, which is successfully quantified by the dissimilarity from the location-independent model.

 Finally, we presented the core-periphery model, which assumes a location-dependent occurrence probability of toponyms.
 Despite its simplicity with only three fitting parameters, this model can reasonably reproduce the empirically observed geographic distributions of toponym occurrence.
 This implies the following: First, each toponym has a core, i.e., a geographic area in which the toponym occurs with the highest probability, which can be regarded as the area that users collectively identify with the toponym.
 This interpretation is supported by the fact that the core is larger for the names of regions than for the names of cities and wards.
 Second, outside this core, the occurrence probability decreases slowly with distance following a power law.
-This may indicate that human attention, perception, and representation of geographic space respond nonlinearly to distance.
-It is also reminiscent of Tobler's first law of geography: ``everything is related to everything else, but near things are more related than distant things''~\cite{Tobler1970}.
-In this context, our findings can be seen as another example of distance decay behavior in human activities, alongside other aspects such as commuting~\cite{Iacono2008, Helminen2012, Halas2014}, tourism~\cite{McKercher2008, Hooper2015, McKercher2018}, and crime~\cite{Rengert1999, Kent2006, Townsley2010}.
-Yet, only few works have examined distance decay in linguistic patterns~\cite{Cavalli-Sforza1986, Hu2018Empirical}, and we believe that our analysis is the first to confirm it on a large scale.